-African Raptor Databank (ARDB), a smartphone app used by biologists to record raptor sightings.
-Using ARDB, partners helped us document declines of up to 80% in eight African vulture species, justifying their uplisting to Endangered or Critically Endangered.
-The status upgrades sounded the alarm internationally, prompting multiple organizations to redirect funds and staff.
-The shared databank concept is so powerful that we expanded it to our new Global Raptor Impact Network so we can assess all 586 raptor species worldwide.
+We also tag and track vultures (left).
+Not only are we learning where vultures are likely to encounter poison, our data are also valuable to energy developers for the proper siting of new wind farms.
+Vultures are among the few bird species for which tracking data are available in Kenya, giving conservation a scientific, credible voice on this rapidly-changing continent.
+Another outstanding example of data-driven results is the African Raptor Databank (ARDB), a smartphone app used to record raptor sightings.
+Since 2014, ARDB has amassed more than 200,000 records from 38 African countries.
+ARDB documented declines of up to 80% in eight of Africa's 10 vulture species, justifying their uplisting to Endangered or Critically Endangered.
+The status upgrades sounded the alarm internationally, prompting organizations to redirect funds and staff.
+This shared databank concept now serves as the basis of our Global Raptor Impact Network, so we can assess all raptor species worldwide.
 Madagascar

-Islands are some of the most richlydiverse places on Earth, home to life evolved in isolated, unique habitats.
+Rene de Rolanc ily-Arison Islands are some of the most richlydiverse places on Earth, home to life evolved in isolated, unique habitats.
 Madagascar, the world's fourth-largest island, boasts 310 bird species in an area the size of Montana and Idaho combined.
 More than half of those species are found nowhere else.
 The Peregrine Fund went to Madagascar in 1990 to search out rare, endangered birds of prey, and we found them-even some that were thought to be extinct.
 To conserve those species, we had to devise radical new ways of empowering local people...

 In 2017, one of our three community conservation areas, Bemanevika, was the third to be recognized as a Ramsar site-a wetland noted by the United Nations as significant "not only for the country... but for humanity as a whole."

-Among our three conservation areas, we have assisted communities in planting more than 215,000 saplings to restore forests and establish plantations for food and jobs.
+30 18 12 6 Among our three conservation areas, we have assisted communities in planting more than 215,000 saplings to restore forests and establish plantations for food and jobs.
 We have fostered an educated, professional staff of more than 30 Malagasy people, many with advanced degrees.
 They contribute scientific knowledge and lead their communities in conservation.
 With nearly 30 years proving the concept in Madagascar, we're ready to transplant community-based conservation to the Darien region of Panama-another vital biodiversity hotspot where indigenous communities have a vested interest in conservation.

-Like its neighboring island of Mauritius, where we had helped restore the Mauritius Kestrel from just four survivors, Madagascar had a wealth of diversity but little infrastructure for understanding or protecting it.
+01/2019 Like its neighboring island of Mauritius, where we had helped restore the Mauritius Kestrel from just four survivors, Madagascar had a wealth of diversity but little infrastructure for understanding or protecting it.
 Of the 24 raptor species on the island, 14 are endemic-found nowhere else-and of these, two had not been seen for more than 60 years.
 Our biologists re-discovered both, plus a missing duck species, and even found four previously unknown lemur species!
 Discoveries are thrilling, but preserving species in perpetuity is a complex undertaking.
 Habitat alone is not enough; human pressures call for human vigilance, and this realization, reinforced by our success, resulted in a rapid paradigm shift for conservation worldwide.
 Our early insights came from people living near degraded wetlands where we found Madagascar Fish Eagles struggling to survive.
 Sustainable village traditions were being violated by newcomers, and residents could protect neither their own livelihoods nor the wildlife.
 We helped form the first local association in Madagascar with legal authority to enforce limits on resource use.
 Under a new federal law, the community was empowered, the eagle population stabilized, and today those wetlands are a pristine habitat supporting wildlife and people.